Azure/azure-sdk-for-js/sdk/network/arm-network-rest/README.md

 ## Examples

-The following section shows you how to initialize and authenticate your client, then list all of your Virtual Machines within a resource group.
+The following section shows you how to initialize and authenticate your client, then list all of your Virtual Networks within a resource group.
 ### List virtual networks within a resource group

 ```typescript